-You can email me at – fbajak (at) ap (dot) org – or fbajak (at) gmail (dot) com – No mailing lists please.
+Email me at – fbajak (at) ap (dot) org – or fbajak (at) protonmail (dot) com.
 I am on Twitter at @fbajak.
-(Me pueden contactar por correo electronico juntando la primera letra de mi nombre con mi apellido arroba ap (punto) org – para comunicacion segura vea abajo)
+(Me pueden contactar por correo electronico juntando la primera letra de mi nombre con mi apellido arroba ap (punto) org – para comunicacion más segura vea abajo)

-If you have a tip or sensitive information best to call or message using Signal or WhatsApp.
-My smartphone number is +1-346-217-0540.
-Signal is the gold standard in end-to-end encrypted comms.
-Your carrier and spies can’t know _ unless they break into your phone _ with whom you are communicating.
+If you have a tip or sensitive information best to call or message using Signal, the gold standard in end-to-end encrypted comms.

 A great option for Internet audio/video chat and conferencing is https://meet.jit.si – You set up a private chatroom via a web browser.
 (Insist that the websites you visit use HTTPS, which prohibits spies from knowing where you browse).
 You’ll need to reach me securely in advance to set up a chat.